Are you new to search engine optimization and don’t really know where to start? Here are top 14 basic SEO tips for beginners.

 Google Analytics allows you to measure the results of your webpages via real-time data.
 Data is shown from different channels like organic search, paid search, referrals, social media and direct traffic.

-Was that a lot of information?
+Was That a lot of Information?

 These are just some of the main topics for starting search engine optimization marketing.
 Start fixing up your webpage and compare your before and after results.
 See what works best for you as all pages and industries are different.
+Search engine optimization has been around for quite some time and is always evolving, so make sure to keep your webpages updated.

 Tell us your experience with your research!
 If you have any suggestions, questions or recommendations, feel free to leave a comment down below.